 152 acres of arable land and 100 of meadow

-William Reffell had moved around the country before coming back to farm in Buckinghamshire.
-He had began as an iron monger in the north, and his wife, Sarah Ann Rodgers was born at Whitehouse in Shropshire.
+William Reffell (1851-1928) had moved around the country before coming back to farm in Buckinghamshire.
+He had began as an iron monger in the north, and his wife, Sarah Ann Rodgers (1858-1940) was born at Whitehouse in Shropshire.
+They were married in Worcester during 1875.

-William died in 1928 at Croydon, and Sarah Ann died at Cookham in 1940.
+William died on 20 December 1928 at Knighton Pampesford Road South Croydon and Sarah Ann died at Eastgate House Cookham Berkshire on 28 September 1940.
 They are both are buried at the church of St Michael Horton.

 As with Manor Farm Wraysbury, we have a good idea of the farms thanks to the newspaper report of January 1896.
 Electricity had arrived during 1895, but this had been preceded by a telephone link that had been installed between the farms around 1893.

 Today Yeoveney Farm is under the 1967 Wraysbury Reservoir.
-Interestingly, there is a residential area called Yeoveney Close just to the south-east of the reservoir.
+There is a residential area called Yeoveney Close just to the south-east of the reservoir.

 1891 William Reffell